airbnb/javascript/README.md

     ```

   <a name="comparison--moreinfo"></a><a name="15.4"></a>
-  - [15.4](#comparison--moreinfo) For more information see [Truth Equality and JavaScript](https://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll.
+  - [9.4](#comparison--moreinfo) For more information see [Truth Equality and JavaScript](https://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll.

   <a name="comparison--nested-ternaries"></a><a name="15.6"></a>
-  - [15.6](#comparison--nested-ternaries) Ternaries should not be nested and generally be single line expressions. eslint: [`no-nested-ternary`](http://eslint.org/docs/rules/no-nested-ternary.html)
+  - [9.5](#comparison--nested-ternaries) Ternaries should not be nested and generally be single line expressions. eslint: [`no-nested-ternary`](http://eslint.org/docs/rules/no-nested-ternary.html)

     ```javascript
     // bad
     var foo = maybe1 > maybe2
-      ? "bar"
+      ? 'bar'
-      : value1 > value2 ? "baz" : null;
+      : value1 > value2 ? 'baz' : null;

     // split into 2 separated ternary expressions var maybeNull = value1 > value2 ? 'baz' : null;